-- o for treatment, payment or health care operations; - to persons about their own PHI; - sharing done with your authorization; - incident to a use or disclosure otherwise permitted or required under applicable law; - PHI released in the interest of national security or for intelligence purposes; or - as part of a limited data set in accordance with applicable law.
+- for treatment, payment or health care operations; - to persons about their own PHI; - sharing done with your authorization; - incident to a use or disclosure otherwise permitted or required under applicable law; - as part of a limited data set in accordance with applicable law; or - PHI released in the interest of national security or for intelligence purposes.

-We will charge a reasonable fee for each list if you ask for this list more than once in a 12- month period.
+We will charge a reasonable fee for each list if you ask for this list more than once in a 12-month period.
 You will need to make your request in writing.
-You may use Molina's form to make your request.
+You may use Molina's form to request.

 You may make any of the requests listed above, or may get a paper copy of this Notice.
-Please call Molina Member Services at the toll-free phone number on your Molina ID card, 7 days a week, 8 a.m. to 8 p.m., local time.
-TTY/TDD users, please call 711.
+Please call Molina Member Services at (800) 665-0898, 7 days a week, 8:00 a.m. to 8:00 p.m., local time (Hours may vary per Open Enrollment).TTY/ TDD users, please call 711.